magnetikonline/css-animation-event/README.md

 ## Why?
 The CSS3 [animation](https://www.w3.org/TR/css3-animations/) and [transition](https://www.w3.org/TR/css3-transitions/) modules both provide useful DOM events which can be used to track the current state of an animation or transition - extremely useful for chaining future application logic as they progress and complete.

-Whilst support for these events is (thankfully) provided in virtually every browser that offers CSS3 [animations](http://caniuse.com/#feat=css-animation) and [transitions](http://caniuse.com/#feat=css-transitions), as a front-end developer you are still left with the issue of coding alternative program flows where support isn't available and therefore won't fire your animation/transition event handlers.
+Whilst support for these events is (thankfully) provided in virtually every browser that offers CSS [animations](http://caniuse.com/#feat=css-animation) and [transitions](http://caniuse.com/#feat=css-transitions), as a front-end developer you are still left with the issue of coding alternative program flows where support isn't available and therefore won't fire your animation/transition event handlers.

 Consider the following example: